Key subgroups in the Polish group of all automorphisms of the rational circle: Some definitions and useful properties

-The extreme case of the singleton, when $\mathcal{T}_{\downarrow}(G,\g)=\{\g\}$, is equivalent to the \textit{minimality} of $(G,\g)$.
 Minimal topological groups are in widespread use in mathematics.
 There is an extensive literature about them.
 See for example, the survey paper \cite{DM14} (and references therein) and also \cite{DPS89,DM10, MS-Fermat,MeSh-key}.
-Recall the following useful relaxation of minimality for subgroups.
+Recall the following useful relaxations of the minimality condition for subgroups.